 Take your project “for a walk” WHILE LYING DOWN flat on the floor.
 Yep!
 Lie down and do NOTHING for fifteen minutes – or longer, ideally.
 (Make sure, of course, that you have what you need to feel supported and comfortable.)
 Don’t churn through problems, worries, doubts.
 And don’t even set the intention to meditate and empty your mind.
 Mind-wandering is more exploratory than meditation.
 Just daydream, let your brain actively yet gently meander.
 End up somewhere you weren’t when you started.
 It is just as you would experience while bored and staring out the window of a train.
 (Or, if you’re anything like I was at school, exactly as it did in the middle of Mr. Wagstaff’s physics lessons.)
 TIP: In order to “keep the scenery moving” while lying down, you can put on some quiet background music.
 Especially music that changes every few minutes.
 Again, it may help to read a few pages of your project just before you do this.
 And then “let go”.

-Crucially, whether ambling or lying down, don’t set out to consciously “solve a problem” in your project, don’t grapple hard with thorny issues.
+Crucially, however you’re doing your mind-wandering, don’t set out to consciously “solve a problem” in your project, don’t grapple hard with thorny issues.
 You’re trying to switch off the conscious computer-brain.
 This is different from that other writerly trick of leaving your desk after a session of furious typing, in order to stride around, solving a problem.
 Just let go of these things and carry the characters / poems / themes / settings / images lightly in your thoughts, lovingly in the back of your mind.
 (If it helps, think about your connection to the “Slouch to 5k” project, and your writing friends willing you on.)

-After your amble or your lying down, jot down brief notes about any ideas, insights, even thoughts and feelings that have arisen about your writing.
+After your mind-wandering, jot down brief notes about any ideas, insights, even thoughts and feelings that have arisen about your writing.
 This is where your Project Journal has a role!

-If, over the next 10 weeks, you regularly follow this invitation to take your project for a “slow walk” – a upright stroll or a supine meandering – in which you allow your project to take up quiet residence in your subconscious and ferment there, blockages WILL dissolve, inspiration WILL flow.
+If, over the next 10 weeks, you regularly follow this invitation to “take your project for a slow walk” – engage in some mind-wandering – in which you allow your project to take up quiet residence in your subconscious and ferment there, blockages WILL dissolve, inspiration WILL flow.

 But it takes deliberate, planned brain-rest.
 It takes patience, and a willingness to ‘resist the lure of busyness’.
 Which you and your project deserve.